-PCT 1593 covers an area of 0.92 ha within the site and it has been separated into two vegetation zones;
+PCT 1598 covers an area of 0.46ha within the site and contains two vegetation zones:

 - Vegetation zone 1 Moderate: This vegetation zone occurs in a moderate condition, with an intact canopy stratum with a few large mature trees.
-Four (4) hollow-bearing trees or stags were observed in this area.
-There is a moderate shrub layer present within this zone and the density of native ground cover is a mix of native and exotics species. - Vegetation zone 2 Poor: There is little to no upper or regrowth canopy stratum, limited to no shrub layer and a mix of native and exotic groundcover.
-There are two (2) hollow-bearing trees within this zone.
+Three (3) hollow-bearing trees were observed in this area.
+There is a moderate shrub layer present within this zone and the density of ground cover is a mix of native and exotics species. - Vegetation zone 2 Poor: There is little to no upper or regrowth canopy stratum, no shrub layer and a mix of native and exotic groundcover.

-The PCT 1593 will be directly impacted by the proposal by vegetation clearing (0.92 ha) and may be indirectly impacted by changes in edge effects, noise, light pollution and dust from construction phase activities and post-development activities.
-Most of the direct impacts to this PCT occur within vegetation zones 1 however, the overall effects on the PCT across site have been reduced by positioning of the development footprint to avoid and retain the riparian zone and implement the VMP.
+PCT 1598 will be directly impacted by the proposal by vegetation clearing (0.46ha) and may be indirectly impacted by changes in edge effects, noise, light pollution and dust from construction phase activities and post-development activities.
+All of the direct impacts to this PCT occur within zone 1 and 2.